RaksaOC/Dart-Clinic/README.md

 | Doctor  | Chenda Phan   | chenda.phan@clinic.kh   | heart456   |
 | Doctor  | Piseth Nguon  | piseth.nguon@clinic.kh  | kids789    |

 > Note: Although `sqlite3` is listed as a dependency, the current implementation persists to JSON files.
-Migrating to SQLite was planned but not yet completed.
+Migrating to SQLite is a future enhancement.

 ### Development Commands

 - Lint: `dart analyze`
--   Tests: `dart test` (the test suite is currently just a scaffold)
+- Tests: `dart test`

 ### Extending the System

--   Add new services/controllers inside `lib/services` and `lib/domain/controllers` to encapsulate business rules before exposing them in the UI layer.
+- Add services/controllers inside `lib/services` and `lib/domain/controllers` to encapsulate rules before exposing in the UI layer.
--   Repositories inherit from `RepositoryBase<T>`; override `toJson`/`fromJson` to plug in new entities.
+- Repositories inherit from `RepositoryBase<T>`; override `toJson`/`fromJson` for new entities.
--   When adding CLI flows, reuse `TerminalUI` for screen handling and `formatCardOptions` for consistent menu rendering.
+- For CLI flows, reuse `TerminalUI` (clear/pause) and `formatCardOptions` for consistent option rendering.

 ### Known Gaps / TODOs

--   Admissions service does not yet synchronize admitted patient lists back to `PatientService.getAdmittedPatients` (method returns an empty collection).
+- `PatientService.getAdmittedPatients` currently returns an empty collection; admissions drive occupancy but not patient lists.
--   No automated coverage beyond the empty placeholder test; critical workflows are manual.
--   Credentials are stored in plain text within JSON files; introduce hashing before production use.
+- Consider a future migration from JSON files to SQLite for concurrency and indexing.

+### AI Usage (disclosure)

+- Seed DB: assisted in generating initial JSON seed content.
+- Controllers: helped scaffold boilerplate and map controller methods to existing service methods; business rules remain in services.
+- Service layer: limited usage (≈15%) for algorithm hints and Dart syntax lookups; core domain logic designed and implemented by us.
+- Models: designed manually.
+- UI layer: significant assistance for prompt flows and formatting; we designed control-flow (loops, switches) and file organization.
+- Utils: formatter boilerplate (card design) assisted; we designed the breakdown and integration.
+Terminal utility based on public ANSI examples.
+- Tests: assisted in generating mock data scaffolding; test cases and assertions were designed by us.